 If you see a suspicious charge or one you did not authorize, call your issuer immediately.
 Many card issuers offer zero-liability fraud protection if you report the charges within 30 days.

 Your statement includes a summary of the interest and other fees you paid in the current year, including annual fees.
 Most fees are avoidable if you know the ways around them.
 This can also be a helpful metric when deciding when it’s time to do a balance transfer, switch to a lower fee card or use a debt consolidation loan.

 Interest charge calculation

-Your credit card statement may include an important messages section to brief you on any changes that were made during the billing period, including any changes you requested, such as a credit limit increase or any other notable adjustment.
+Your credit card statement may include an important messages section or account notices section which is meant to alert you to any changes made during the billing period.
+That might include any changes you requested, such as a credit limit increase or a switch to a different card type.

-It’ll depend on your credit card, but if you’re enrolled in a rewards program, you’ll find an overview of where you stand at the end of your statement.
-Some statements are more inclusive than others, but generally you will find the points you’ve earned during the billing cycle and the total rewards amount available.
-Keeping an eye on these points is recommended when planning an upcoming vacation or any other big expense you may be working towards.
+If you’re enrolled in a rewards program, you’ll find an overview of where you stand at the end of your statement.
+Some statements are more inclusive than others, but generally you will find the points, cash or miles you’ve earned during the billing cycle and the total rewards amount available.

 How long should you keep credit card statements?